BlueTeamBlake/PinPoint/README.md

 The script will then determine which data to keep and throw out allowing an easier view of hex dump data that you can read.

 **Features:**
 - Converts raw file data into a human-readable hex format.
-- Classifies bytes into categories like printable ASCII, extended characters, and control characters.
+- Classifies bytes by their categories into the prefix and displays the prefix.
 - Option to remove non-printable characters from the output for cleaner analysis.
-- Supports reading from any file format (images, text files, etc.) to visualize the raw byte content.
+- Supports reading from any file format (images, text files, etc.) to visualize the raw hex content.

 ## Requirements